amanasj/OCT-Feature-Mapper/README.md

 <br>

-Full windows executable file for a local GUI to analyse images is avaiable at my website https://amanjosan.netlify.app/
+Full windows executable file for a local GUI to analyse images.
+See Releases in the right sidebar  --->

 <br>